-Existing Proposed Explanation any person sign the nomination papers; (j) a Canadian Police Information Centre (CPIC) criminal record check document proving that the candidate has not committed an offence in relation to elections within the previous 10 years or committed an indictable offence within the previous five years; and (k) a deposit of \$100.00, in the approved form, payable to the Métis Nation - Saskatchewan. (i) a declaration, in the approved form, by each voter who witnessed any person sign the nomination papers; (j) a Canadian Police Information Centre criminal record check; and (k) a non-refundable deposit in the prescribed amount in the approved form.
-Signature by nominating voters (2) Each voter nominating a candidate shall sign the nomination papers in the presence of another voter who shall also sign the nomination papers as a witness to the nominator's signature.
-Signature by candidate (3) A prospective candidate shall sign the nomination papers in the presence of a voter who shall also sign the nomination papers as witness to the prospective candidate's signature. moved The requirement for signatures (as per existing subsections (2) and (3)) is included in clauses (1)(f) and (g) above.
+Existing Proposed Explanation (g) the full names, postal or civic address and signatures of at least five voters who are nominating the candidate; (h) the full name, postal or civic address and signature of each person who witnessed any person sign the nomination papers; (i) a declaration, in Form 3 of the Schedule, by each person who witnessed any person sign the nomination papers; (j) a Canadian Police Information Centre (CPIC) criminal record check document proving that the candidate has not committed an offence in relation to elections within the previous 10 years or committed an indictable offence within the previous five years; and (k) a deposit of \$100.00, in the approved form, payable to the Métis Nation - Saskatchewan. (g) the full names, postal or civic address and signatures of at least five voters who are nominating the candidate and who are eligible to do so, each of whom signs in front of another voter who signs as a witness; (h) the full name, postal or civic address and signature of each voter who witnessed any person sign the nomination papers; (i) a declaration, in the approved form, by each voter who witnessed any person sign the nomination papers; (j) a Canadian Police Information Centre criminal record check; and (k) a non-refundable deposit of \$100 in the approved form.
+Signature by nominating voters (2) Each voter nominating a candidate shall sign the nomination papers in the presence of another voter who shall also sign the moved The requirement for signatures (as per existing subsections (2) and (3)) is included in clauses (1)(f) and (g) above.